k64ret/cv64/README.md

 This repository contains a work-in-progress decompilation project for Castlevania (Nintendo 64).

+> [!IMPORTANT]
+> This repository **DOES NOT** contain any of the assets required to build the ROM.
+> All data, including the original assembly code and assets, requires a legally
+> obtained copy of the original game to extract all of this data from.

 The main objective of this project is to rewrite C code that, when compiled, results in matching assembly code found in the game's ROM.
 Besides this, the project also aims to extract and convert all assets from binary data to a higher-level format understood by the console.

-Note that all data, including the original assembly code and assets, requires a legally obtained copy of the original game to extract all of this data from.

 At the moment, this project cannot be used to create mods on a large scale due to issues with shiftability (i.e. hardcoded addresses),